 \section{Introduction}

 A central object in Rigidity Theory is a (bar-joint) \emph{framework}, which is a graph $G$ with its $d$-dimensional \emph{realization} $p : V(G) \to \mathbb{R}^d$.
-The framework $(G,p)$ is called \emph{$d$-flexible} if it has a nontrivial \emph{flex}, that is a continuous path of $d$-dimensional realizations $p_t, 0 \le t \le 1$ with $p_0 = p$ such that for all $0 < t \leq 1$ we have $\|p_t(u)-p_t(v)\| = \|p(u)-p(v)\|$ for every edge $uv\in E(G)$, but $\|p_t(u)-p_t(v)\| \neq \|p(u)-p(v)\|$ for some $u,v\in V(G)$.
-Otherwise, the framework is called \emph{$d$-rigid}.
+The framework $(G,p)$ is called \emph{flexible} if it has a nontrivial \emph{flex}, that is a continuous path of $d$-dimensional realizations $p_t$, $0 \le t \le 1$, with $p_0 = p$ such that for all $0 < t \leq 1$ we have $\|p_t(u)-p_t(v)\| = \|p(u)-p(v)\|$ for every edge $uv\in E(G)$, but $\|p_t(u)-p_t(v)\| \neq \|p(u)-p(v)\|$ for some $u,v\in V(G)$.
+Otherwise, the framework is called \emph{rigid}.

-While it is NP-complete to decide whether a given $d$-dimensional framework is $d$-rigid for $d\geq 2$~\cite{Saxe1979}, the problem becomes more tractable, at least for $d=2$, when we consider \emph{generic} behavior: given a graph, either almost all $d$-dimensional realizations are $d$-rigid, or almost all $d$-dimensional realizations are $d$-flexible~\cite{generically_rigid_graphs}.
+While for $d\geq 2$ it is NP-hard to decide whether a given $d$-dimensional framework is rigid~\cite{Saxe1979} (see also~\cite{AbelDemainEtAl,Schaefer2013}), the problem becomes more tractable, at least for ${d=2}$, when we consider \emph{generic} behavior: given a graph, either almost all $d$-dimensional realizations are rigid, or almost all $d$-dimensional realizations are flexible~\cite{generically_rigid_graphs}.
 Hence, one can speak about (generically) \emph{$d$-rigid graphs} and (generically) \emph{$d$-flexible} graphs.
 A graph $G$ is \emph{minimally $d$-rigid} if it is $d$-rigid and $G - e$ is $d$-flexible for every $e \in E(G)$.
-Pollaczek-Geiringer~\cite{laman_original_1927} and later independently Laman~\cite{laman_1970} gave characterization of minimally $2$-rigid graphs, which yields a polynomial algorithm for testing $2$-rigidity~\cite{polynomial-min-rigid}, while a combinatorial classification of $d$-rigid graphs for $d\geq 3$ remains an open problem.
+Pollaczek-Geiringer~\cite{laman_original_1927} and later independently Laman~\cite{laman_1970} gave a characterization of minimally $2$-rigid graphs, which yields a polynomial algorithm for testing $2$-rigidity (see for instance~\cite{polynomial-min-rigid}), while a combinatorial classification of $d$-rigid graphs for $d\geq 3$ remains an open problem.

 In this paper, we focus on determining whether a graph admits a flexible realization.
 We restrict ourselves to realizations $p$ that are \emph{quasi-injective}, namely, $p(u) \neq p(v)$ for every edge $uv$.
 Clearly, the question is mainly interesting for graphs that are generically rigid.
-Searching for such ``paradoxical'' flexibility has a long history: for instance Dixon~\cite{Dixon} gave two constructions of $2$-flexible injective realizations of the complete bipartite graph $K_{3,3}$ at the end of the 19th century, but it was proven that there are no other flexible injective realizations just more than one hundred years later~\cite{WalterHusty}.
+Searching for such ``paradoxical'' flexibility has a long history: for instance Dixon~\cite{Dixon} gave two constructions of flexible injective $2$-dimensional realizations of the complete bipartite graph $K_{3,3}$ at the end of the 19th century.
+More than a hundred years later, these two constructions were shown to be the only possible ones~\cite{WalterHusty}.